College Cash Course

 Personal Finance For Freshman Year and Beyond

-Faculty and students in Immaculata's Business and Accounting Department realize how incredibly important it is to understand basic personal finance when graduating from high school.
+Faculty and students in Immaculata's Business and Accounting Department realize how incredibly important it is to understand basic personal finance after graduating from high school.

-Immaculata University students have compiled information in six key categories pivotal for your success:
+Immaculata University students have compiled information in six key categories pivotal for success:

 - Student Loans

 Budgeting is a simple but extremely effective personal finance tool.
 Below is a current Immaculata student’s monthly budget and some helpful tips to keep yourself out of the red.

 Typically, debt has negative connotations, but in some ways debt is a good thing.
 Below is an important link that review the pros and cons of debt.

 With the annual price of tuition continuously growing to record highs, student loans are becoming more and more a necessary evil.
 Below are some informational links about student loans and how long it takes to pay them off.

 Credit cards are a double-edged sword.
 Below are links that discuss current college students’ credit card statistics and a calculator that shows how long and how much interest you would pay before paying off credit card debt:

 The common perception is that college students are broke, but with effective spending and proper budgeting, college students are very capable of saving money.
 Below is a thought-provoking link on savings.